-In the event of a flood, severe snowstorm, or other emergency situation, the President has the authority to close the College temporarily.
-Such closures will be announced on local radio and television stations and, whenever possible, communicated through the emergency alert system.
+In the event of a flood, severe snowstorm, or other emergency situation, the President has the authority to work with state public safety and cancel classes or, in the event of a state of emergency declared by the Governor, close the University.
+When this happens, employees may work from alternative locations, or not work and use accumulated annual leave, holiday premium time, or compensatory time.
+Such closures/cancellations will be announced on local radio and television stations and, whenever possible, communicated through the emergency alert system.
 The system sends notices via text message, Facebook, Twitter, and e-mail.
-To sign up for this service, visit the GSC home page.
-When the President declares that the College is closed and you are not required to report to work, you will not be charged annual leave and will not have to make up the time you miss during the period of official closure.
-If your supervisor requires you to come to work during a period of official closure, you will be compensated according to the provisions of the WV HEPC Series 8.
+To sign up for this service, visit the GSU website.

+If the University is closed due to declaration of a state of emergency by the Governor, you are not required to report to work, you will not be charged annual leave, and will not have to make up the time you miss during the period of official emergency closure.
+If your supervisor requires you to come to work during a declared emergency closure, you will be compensated as if you had worked on a declared holiday.
+(See WV HEPC Series 55, Section 10 and Series 38, Section 13.)
 Unless you are directed by your supervisor to come to work during the period of declared emergency, you should stay home.
 If you are not directed to come to work during a declared emergency situation, you will not be entitled to compensation should you report to work at your own discretion.